iris-hep/opendata-higgs-discovery/README.md

-# pyhep-2021-SX-OpenDataDemo
+# opendata-higgs-discovery
- Talk and practice notebooks for the PyHEP 2021 Proposed Talk
+ Notebooks to reproduce the Higgs discovery plots from ATLAS and CMS from public data.

-## Using
+## Layout of repository

-You can find the final notebooks used in the talk in the [talks](tree/main/talk) directory.
-The [notebooks](tree/main/notebooks) directory contains practice notebooks used to develop concepts for the talk.
+You can find the notebooks to reproduce the Higgs discovery plots in the [talks](tree/main/talk) directory.
+The [notebooks](tree/main/notebooks) directory contains practice notebooks used to develop concepts for the analysis.
 They are not necessarily well documented.
 The talk directory contains information on what notebooks are availible.

 If you were to ask - what big thing is missing?
 The answer would be the determination of systematic errors.
 The collaborations, of course, paid extensive attention to this.
 However, it requires a lot more data, studies, and tests, and so does note appear in these Open Data demos.

+This repository was originally used for a [talk at PyHEP 2021](https://indico.cern.ch/event/1019958/contributions/4418552/).

+## Using

+Anyone should reproduce the ATLAS higgs plot without hesitation.
+Reproducing the CMS plot, however, requires real reasources: it accesses over 70 TB of data, and definately puts stresses on international infrastructure!

 ### ServiceX for the demo